How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 • Pacing, freezing, or refusing to speak

-• Emotional shutdown followed by sobbing or collapsing
+• Emotional shutdown followed by sobbing

 The "volcano model" explains this perfectly.